Xbox Series X news: Console tribalism is “one of the worst things about our industry” according to Phil Spencer

-The Xbox Series S, a cheaper version of the console with less-impressive specs, will be priced at $299 USD or £249 GBP.
+The Xbox Series S, a cheaper version of the console with less-impressive specs, is at $299 USD or £249 GBP.

 Xbox Series X release date

-The Xbox Series X release date is set for 10th November 2020 – that’s the same day that the Xbox Series S releases.
+The Xbox Series X first released on 10th November 2020 – that’s the same day that the Xbox Series S also released.

 Xbox Series X pre-order date

 Xbox Series X pre-orders began on 22nd September 2020.

 There is also a live product page for the Xbox Series X on Amazon – you can click here to check it out.
 And you’ll find Amazon’s Xbox Series S product page, which still has stock at the time of writing, by clicking right here.

 According to rumours from respected industry insider, shinobi602, the upcoming Xbox Series X event scheduled for August will instead take place in September.